 Acute coronary syndrome is a term used to describe a range of conditions associated with sudden, reduced blood flow to the heart.

 Acute coronary syndrome often causes severe chest pain or discomfort.
 It is a medical emergency that requires prompt diagnosis and care.
-Treatment goals include improving blood flow, treating complications and preventing future problems.
+The goals of treatment include improving blood flow, treating complications and preventing future problems.

 - Chest pain (angina) or discomfort, often described as aching, pressure, tightness or burning

-- Pain radiating from the chest to the shoulders, arms, upper abdomen, back, neck or jaw
+- Pain spreading from the chest to the shoulders, arms, upper abdomen, back, neck or jaw

 - Nausea or vomiting